-Organic wetlands are Otherwise known as peatlands, these wetlands have an abundance of peat accumulation on which organic soils (excluding Folisols) are developed.
+Otherwise known as peatlands, these wetlands have an abundance of peat accumulation on which organic soils (excluding Folisols) are developed.
 These types of wetlands can include swamps, marshes, or shallow open-water wetlands.

 Bogs are peatlands that have deep deposits of poorly decomposed organic material (referred to as peat).
 They are elevated above the surrounding terrain and receive water and most nutrients from precipitation.

 Fens are peatlands with deep organic deposits and are influenced by slow, lateral water movement.
 Often referred to as “muskeg,” fens are the most extensive wetlands in the western boreal forest.